 If you create a visual representation of the Web as a collection of destinations (web pages, videos, images, executable files, etc.), and connections between those files (links), you could come up with a pretty complex looking graph, which you might refer to as the “Web Graph.”

-Many of the techniques behind ranking web pages, with PageRank being one example, involve the use of a graph like that.
+Many of the techniques behind ranking web pages, with PageRank being one example, involve using a graph like that.
 PageRank looks at the links themselves, and not the anchor text associated with those links.
-When search engines do look at anchor text in links pointing to page, they may limit themselves to only looking at anchor text in links one step away along that Web graph, pointing directly to pages.
+When search engines do look at anchor text in links pointing to the page, they may limit themselves to only looking at anchor text in links one step away along with that Web graph, pointing directly to pages.

 But, what if you were to aggregate that anchor text, so that you looked at anchor text in connections, or links, two or three steps back along that Web Graph?
-Might aggregating that anchor text help a search engine get a better idea of what a page is about by looking at anchor text more than one link away?
+Might aggregating that anchor text helps a search engine better understand what a page is about by looking at anchor text more than one link away?

 Here’s what the authors of the Yahoo! paper tell us

 Our work has four primary contributions.
-First, to the best of our knowledge, we are the first to directly formulate and address the anchor text sparsity problem.
+First, to the best of our knowledge, we are the first to formulate and address the anchor text sparsity problem directly.

-Second, we propose a number of methods for aggregating anchor text across the web graph.
+Second, we propose many methods for aggregating anchor text across the web graph.

 Third, we propose various ways to use the aggregated anchor text to build enriched document representations.

-Finally, we show that our enriched document representations, when used in conjunction with a state-of-the-art ranking function, results in signifcant improvements in retrieval effectiveness on a very large web test collection.
+Finally, we show that our enriched document representations, when used in conjunction with a state-of-the-art ranking function, result in significant retrieval effectiveness improvements on a very large web test collection.

 In my last post, Search Engines Applying Different Anchor Text Relevance from the Same Site and Related Site Links, I looked at a paper from Microsoft that explored how a search engine might give different weights to anchor text in different links based upon things such as whether or the links were from the same site, or a related site, or from an unrelated site.

-There are a number of questions that are addressed in this paper that make it worth exploring further than my overview, including how much weight anchor text might be given when there are multiple links using that anchor text from the same site, or the same anchor text used from different sites, or how to avoid “spam, unrelated, or simply junk anchor text” to build an understanding of what a page might be about.
-This method also appears to be more helpful for finding pages that fit queries that are longer and more informational in nature than shorter queries that tend to be navigational.
+Several questions are addressed in this paper that makes it worth exploring further than my overview, including how much weight anchor text might be given when multiple links are using that anchor text from the same site, or the same anchor text used from different sites, or how to avoid “spam, unrelated, or simply junk anchor text” to build an understanding of what a page might be about.
+This method also appears to be more helpful for finding pages that fit queries that are longer and more informational queries than shorter queries that tend to be navigational.